-Should an Employee believe that they have come into contact with a disease that could present a risk to public health they should inform the School and not attend work if any symptoms are experienced.
+Should an Employee believe that they have come into contact with a disease that could present a risk to public health they should inform the School and await advice from the Headteacher as to whether they should refrain from school duties.
+The Employee would usually expect to continue school duties except in the event of a notifiable disease.

-The Employee should seek immediate advice from their GP and, if advised that their presence in the workplace presents a risk to themselves or others, remain off work until the GP advises it is appropriate for them to return.
+The Headteacher may seek advice from Occupational Health and consider the medical advice given to the Employee when determining whether the Employee's presence in the workplace presents a risk to themselves or others.
+The Headteacher may determine that the Employee should remain off work until advised that it is appropriate for them to return.